Notify me

 It reflects, as well as contributing to, the development of societies it relates to.
 One of the most significant well-known revolutions in its evolution was the Renaissance, which sparked a revival in art, science, and culture, emphasizing humanism and realism, and also rebelling against the existing traditions.

-While all the well-known revolutions in the arts of Europe and the North American continent are certainly significant, there is a single underlying concept fundamental to the whole of that evolution, which is almost entirely ignored, although I am sure it will seem obvious to you once I’ve explained it in detail during this article.
+While all the well-known revolutions in the arts of Europe and the North American continent are certainly significant, there is a single underlying concept fundamental to the whole of that evolution, which seems to be almost entirely unknown, although I am sure it will seem obvious to you once I’ve explained it in detail during this article.

 The Western Art Tradition And Symbolic Representations